San Luis Bay Inn Amenities

 This section is included strictly for reference purposes.
 It is our position not to differentiate between reservation types, though it may be necessary to ask a guest whether they are a deeded or points owner.

 These owners own specifically at San Luis Bay Inn.
 They may have purchased through Glenn Ivy, Sunterra, or private sale.
 They own a specific unit type [Studio (SMN); I Bedroom (lBR); 2 Bedroom (2BR); or 2 Bedroom Lock-off (2BL)], at set intervals (annually, odd or even).
-These owners make their use time reservations through the Wyndham corporate office in Springfield, MO.
-These guests have "Day Use" privileges, and can book "Bonus Time" via the front desk.
+These guests have “Day Use” privileges, and can book “Bonus Time” via the front desk.

 These owners do not own specifically at San Luis Bay Inn, but rather into a point system that includes San Luis Bay Inn.
-Generally speaking, these owners are associated with Diamond International; which has a sales office on site, and runs the Concierge Desk.
-Diamond point owners make their use time reservations through the Diamond corporate office in Las Vegas, NV.
-Point owners do not have "Day Use" privileges, and must contact Diamond directly to book "Bonus Time".
+Generally speaking, these owners are associated with Diamond Resorts; which has a sales office on site.
+Point owners do not have “Day Use” privileges, and must contact Diamond directly to book “Bonus Time”.

 Although outside rentals do not have any ownership affiliation, they are still valued guests at San Luis Bay Inn.
-These guests have may have made their reservations any number of ways, via affiliate websites (such as Bookings.com) or directly through Extra Holidays (an affiliate service of Wyndham).
-Rooming assignments for outside rentals are limited to non-ocean view rooms, and rental guests may not make "Day Use" reservations, nor may they book "Bonus Time".
-Should they wish to stay an additional night, they would need to contact Extra Holidays in Orlando, FL directly to check availability.
+These guests have may have made their reservations any number of ways, via affiliate websites (such as Booking.com) or directly through Diamondresorts.com.
+Rooming assignments for outside rentals are limited to non-ocean view rooms, and rental guests may not make “Day Use” reservations, nor may they book “Bonus Time”.
+Should they wish to stay an additional night, they would need to contact Diamond Resorts to check availability.